 We actually have a good problem.
 To be able to have and want more is a good thing.
 But it means that if we also want to be happy, all we need to do is realise that happiness is a choice we make for ourselves.
 Choose wisely!

-An afterthought: perhaps the jobs of Management and Middle-management is inherently unhappy?
+An afterthought: perhaps the jobs of Management and Middle-management are inherently unhappy?
 Managers neither own the company nor do much of the actual production work, so they are sort of in-between, easily replaceable and sometimes even an obstacle to getting real work done.
 Who'd be happy in a job like that?

 Wednesday, September 28, 2016